afwbkbc/glsmac/README.md

 You can also just download binary releases from github, they are built for ubuntu but will run on most linux distros (only 64-bit for now).
 Windows and other binaries coming soon :)

+### Apple/Mac

+In order to build it on Mac install XCode from AppStore - it is free, no Apple Development Program is required.
+Then install the following dependencies:

+- Brew as a package manager from https://brew.sh
+- `brew install cmake PkgConfig sdl2 sdl2_image ossp-uuid glew yaml-cpp freetype`
+- In case of missing packages just install it using brew.

+Package `ossp-uuid` is visible as `uuid`.
+Additionally we must link with OpenGL framework (dependency added to make file) Then we can follow with build commands as for Linux versions: `cmake -S . -B build -DCMAKE_BUILD_TYPE=Debug  && make -C build`

+Game is build correctly however there are problems related to OpenGL currently which crashes the game.

 ### Windows

 #### Visual Studio